 |Sale Price Estimate||$338,594||$432,448||$432,448||$543,789||$425,158|

-In the end, the survey found that most homeowners generally have a fair idea of their home’s appreciation even when being somewhat over-optimistic.
+In the end, the survey found that most homeowners generally have a fair idea of their home’s appreciation even when somewhat over-optimistic.

-Thinking of Selling Your Home and Curious about its Current Value?
+Thinking of Selling Your Home and Curious about Its Current Value?

-One of the best first steps anyone can make when thinking of selling their home is to contact an experienced licensed real estate agent.
+One of the best first steps anyone can take when thinking of selling their home is to contact an experienced licensed real estate agent.
 Not only will they help you determine the current value of your home, but they will also help you through every step of the process.
 There’s a lot to think about when putting your home on the market, and we’d love to help you on your real estate journey.
 Call our top 1% seller’s team today at 503-714-1111 or chat with the bot on this site.
 And if you also plan to buy another home in the Portland metro area, our top 1% buyer’s team is also ready and waiting to serve you.